1947 best-picture Oscar sells for nearly $500,000 at auction

-LOS ANGELES (AP) — One Academy Award trophy sold for nearly $500,000 and the second for well over $200,000 in a rare auction of Oscars in Los Angeles.
+LOS ANGELES (AP) — One Academy Award trophy sold for nearly $500,000 and the second for well over $200,000 in a rare auction of Oscars that ended Friday in Los Angeles.

-Auction house Profiles in History announced the results Friday after four days of bidding.

 A best-picture Oscar for “Gentleman’s Agreement,” the 1947 film starring Gregory Peck that took on anti-Semitism, sold for $492,000.
 A best picture statuette for 1935’s “Mutiny on the Bounty” fetched $240,000.

-Both were outpaced by a Wizard of Oz production document that brought in $1.2 million.
+Both were outpaced by an archive of papers on the origin and development of “The Wizard of Oz” that brought in $1.2 million.

+Auction house Profiles in History announced the results after four days of bidding on Hollywood memorabilia that brought in more than $8 million in total.

 Most Read Nation & World Stories